The Digital Happiness Index: Quantifying Your Customer Experience

 Customers today will not hesitate to review a poor UX or give one star for a session that doesn’t meet their expectations.
 But they are also giving you continuous feedback on your site or app through their interactions — with every tap, click, scroll or hover, they are voicing their feelings about your CX.

 Happiness of any kind is difficult to pin down to a numerical format.
-With a consolidation of 5 distinct aspects of the UX, you will come as close as possible to determining how digitally happy your visitors are with your content.
+But, by combining the 5 pillars of the UX, you will come as close as possible to determining how digitally happy your visitors are with your content.